VertigoOne1/securia/README.md

 - expand api auth to keycloak and social auth
 - long term, were going to be multi-tenant.. that requires federated auth and social auth.
 - Turn gpustat --json into prometheus metrics (will need to watch temps)
+- implement "remember me" cookies, and expiry notifications for ui

 ## DONE

+- improved authentication handling class for services that talk to the api, including token refresh handling - done
+- improved scheduler module code, it should no longer now be "blocking"
 - turfflehog scan confirms no secrets in repo - done
 - removed all other secrets from github actions, only the AGE secret is there now, the rest is SOPS managed! - done
 - added harbor LB IP instead of running to the internet router - done (there has got to be an operator for that really) - build time down to 2 mins